Security-Onion-Solutions/securityonion-docs/stenographer.rst

 More Information
 ----------------

-For more information about netsniff-ng, please see https://github.com/google/stenographer.
+For more information about stenographer, please see https://github.com/google/stenographer.